Family Histories

 Home NEW Updates About Us Feedback Historic Sites Consultants Contact Us Terms/Conditions

-SEARLE Ethel Florence Mary
+SEARLE Ethel Florence

-Ethel Florence Mary Searle née Richards.
+Ethel Florence Searle née Richards.

 Later in life Ethel lived in the Gnowangerup town site near the "Common" and took in boarders.
-She kept cows and supplied milk to local residents
+She kept cows and supplied milk to local residents.
+She was a Life Member of the Gnowangerup Football Club, and washed the football jumpers for more than 20 years.

 ETHEL SEARLE'S HOUSE #2